The purpose of this blog is to provide some clarity on the words used within Family Law proceedings, which can be easily misunderstood.

 Without Notice Orders/Ex-Parte Orders

-These types of orders are generally made when there is a risk to a child if the order is not made quickly.
-The other parent is not usually made aware that the Order will be made beforehand and will need to be “served” with the Order once it has been made by the court
+These orders are typically made where there is an immediate risk to the child if action is delayed.
+The other parent is not usually informed in advance and will instead be “served” with the order after it has been made by the court.

 Book an Appointment

 Our friendly Family Lawyers are here to provide guidance and advice on any aspect of family law.
-We offer free half hour appointments either as a face-to-face office appointment or over the telephone.
+We offer an initial 30 minute appointment either as a face-to-face office appointment or over the telephone.
 We also offer a fixed fee initial appointment, which includes a meeting with one of Family Lawyers and a follow-up letter of advice.

 Please telephone the office on 01924 332395 to speak with one of our lawyers or to arrange a suitable appointment.